Living Building Challenge

 The Living Building Challenge is an international sustainable building certification program created in 2006.
 It is managed by the non-profit International Living Future Institute.
 It is described by the Institute as a philosophy, advocacy tool and certification program that promotes the measurement of sustainability in the built environment.
-It can be applied to development at all scales, from buildings—both in new constructions and renovations—to infrastructure, landscapes, neighborhoods, both urban and rural communities, and differs from other green certification schemes such as LEED or BREEAM.
+It can be applied to development at all scales, from buildings—both in new constructions and renovations—to infrastructure, landscapes, neighborhoods, both urban and rural communities, and differs from other green certification programs such as LEED or BREEAM.

 History

 The Living Building Challenge was launched in 2006 by the Cascadia Green Building Council (a chapter of both the U.S. Green Building Council and Canada Green Building Council).
 It was created by Jason F. McLennan and Bob Berkebile of BNIM, an architecture and design firm.
 McLennan brought the program to Cascadia when he became its CEO in 2006.
 The International Living Building Institute was created of and by Cascadia in May 2009 to oversee the Living Building Challenge and its auxiliary programs.